 “Our focus on removing or minimizing randomness has actually had the perverse effect of increasing fragility.”
 How can we work through this paradox in organizations?
 Assistant Professor Adam Grant’s recent works provides insights.
 As a follow-on exploring the concept of anti-fragile systems that I blogged about earlier, consider the power of Dr. Grant’s recent work on Givers, Takers and Matchers, described in his book and in his recent article for McKinsey, Givers Take All: The hidden dimension of corporate culture.
-April 2013 | by Adam Grant, McKinsey Quarterly
+Reference: April 2013 | McKinsey Quarterly

 For context, a quick recap of Nasim Taleb’s work describing anti-fragility and “Black Swan” events is:

 “…natural or organic systems are antifragile: They need some dose of disorder in order to develop.
 Deprive your bones of stress and they become brittle.
 This denial of the antifragility of living or complex systems is the costliest mistake that we have made in modern times.
 Stifling natural fluctuations masks real problems, causing the explosions to be both delayed and more intense when they do take place.”
 From the Book: Antifragile: Things that Gain from Disorder

 An earlier, recent post describes the “Black Swan” and anti-fragile context further with several illustrations here:

 More info is also here: Getting Stronger through Stress: Making Black Swans Work for You Below is my recent SlideShare presentation to the Valley Society of Human Resource Management, June 2013:

 Sixty (60) of us walked through a simulated experience of decision-making in a group, in this case, 60 HR professionals at their June VSHRM chapter meeting.
 It was a way to to sense the organic and adaptive complexity of human systems as each individual has his or her own sense of right timing or readiness to move through a decision-making cycle.

-People as a System A change colleague, Dr. James G. Bohn, Ph.D., Principal at ProAxios describes why supposed “soft skills” in dealing with human beings in group systems is such a misnomer or myth; it’s the hard stuff.
+People as a System A change colleague, Dr. James G. Bohn, Ph.D., Principal at ProAxios describes why supposed “soft skills” in dealing with human beings in group systems is such a misnomer or myth; soft skills ARE the hard stuff.
 Dr. Bohn sheds light on the power and challenge of people working together to illumine our own blind spots, organizational pet projects in a recent SlideShare entitled, Organizational Mythologies.
+Here’s an excerpt:

 Human beings are complex.
 When managers, leaders and executives step back for amoment, they realize human emotion, motivation and intuitions are far more complex than figures, equations and theorems.
 Albert Einstein reportedly said “I worked in mathematics, because people are too complicated.“ Paul Allaire of Xerox said “The hardest stuff is the soft stuff.”See the full SlideShare via ScoopIt: Organizational Mythologies – Can this Bad Leader Be Saved?
 Source: James G. Bohn, Ph.D.,

 By working with others, we are more likely to take notice of our Known UnKnowns in reference to the book, Thinking Fast, Thinking Slow, by Daniel Kahneman.
 Otherwise, we prefer to fit events and things happening to our past and present experiences, our Known Knowns.